opticdev/shape-hash/ReadMe.md

 }
 ```

-There's a full reference implimentation used in production by Optic in the repo here:
+There's a full reference implementation used in production by Optic in the repo here:

 ##### Encoding
 - All shapes hashes should be serialized to byte arrays using Protocol Buffers (above example becomes) `0800120f0a0966697273746e616d6512020802120f0a09686f6d65737461746512020802`
 - These hashes are decodable using the original proto into the structure above.
-That's helpful for tools like Optic that want to be able to diff a Shape againt an expected Shape or Schema
+That's helpful for tools like Optic that want to be able to diff a Shape against an expected Shape or Schema
-- If you don't care about being able to decode and strickly want to compare the shapes to one another, we suggest putting the serialized bytes through a SHA-256 algorithmn to reduce size and further obscure data.
+- If you don't care about being able to decode and strickly want to compare the shapes to one another, we suggest putting the serialized bytes through a SHA-256 hasher to reduce the size of the message and further obscure data.